Where do you pick us up?

-Picnic Lunch: Order ahead of time from Heike at Caribou Crossing Coffee in Carcross.
+Picnic Lunch: Order ahead of time from Glacial Coffeehouse in Skagway.
 Enjoy the ease of a prepared basket to enjoy at a picnic table in Carcross, or head out on an adventure and eat in a wilderness location.

 Scavenger Hunt: We love family tours!
 Our popular scavenger hunt is free for kids of all ages

-Gold Panning Experience: Learn how to pan for gold with a "salted" pan in the Yukon or Alaskan wilderness.
+Gold Panning Experience: Learn how to pan for gold like a sourdough with a "salted" pan.

 How should I dress?